williamouyang/okta.github.io/_source/_docs/api/resources/oidc.md

 {% img openID_overview.png alt:"OpenID Architecture Diagram" %}

-Okta is the identity provider responsible for verifying the identity of users and applications that exist in an organization’s directory, and issuing identity tokens upon successful authentication of those users and applications.
+Okta is the identity provider responsible for verifying the identity of users and applications that exist in an organization’s directory, and issuing ID Tokens upon successful authentication of those users and applications.

 The basic authentication flow with Okta as your identity provider: